IsaBio/Butterfly-responses-to-seasonal-flooding/README.md

-# Oliveira et al. Seasonal flooding decreases fruit-feeding butterfly species dominance and increases spatial turnover in floodplain forests of central Amazonia
+# Oliveira, I.F., Baccaro, F.B., Werneck, F.P., Haugaasen, T. Seasonal flooding decreases fruit-feeding butterfly species dominance and increases spatial turnover in floodplain forests of central Amazonia.
+Submitted to Ecology and Evolution (2022).
 #
 # Basically, we had three hypothesis, and for each one we made one analysis.
 # In the first hypothesis, we explored the richness and abundance of butterfly communities across flooding seasons in three forest types (terra firme, várzea and igapó).
 We ran different types of rarefaction curves, using different metrics, like richness (qD=0), diversity (qD=1 and qD=2), completeness, and sample-based.